 At UC San Diego, our machinery allows us to analyze complete, three-dimensional (3D) pictures of a fetus.
 We also have the capability to perform 4D ultrasound, which allows moving 3D images.

-Except for the first-trimester ultrasound to confirm a pregnancy, ultrasounds are typically performed at the Fetal Care and Genetics Center at Thornton Hospital, one of only a few San Diego County centers accredited by the American Institute of Ultrasound in Medicine in both obstetric ultrasound and fetal echocardiography.
+Except for the first-trimester ultrasound to confirm a pregnancy, ultrasounds are typically performed at UC San Diego Maternal-Fetal Care and Genetics in Sorrento Valley, one of only a few San Diego County centers accredited by the American Institute of Ultrasound in Medicine in both obstetric ultrasound and fetal echocardiography.
 A radiologist or perinatologist reviews all results.

 The following schedule describes the ultrasounds that women experiencing a typical pregnancy may receive.
 Your care provider may recommend a different schedule.

 First trimester: You may receive an ultrasound scan in your provider's office to: